joeyinbox/pointing-gesture-recognition/README.md

 ## Configuration ##
 - Auto-calibration needs to be enabled in the OpenNI file `FeatureExtraction.ini` by uncommenting and setting to 1 the line `UseAutoCalibration=1` under the **[LBS]** section.

+## About ##
+This experimentation is part of my Software Engineering Master's dissertation for [Oxford Brookes University](http://brookes.ac.uk) and is meant to be used on their [RoboThespian](https://www.engineeredarts.co.uk) unit.